sseshachala/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-mastering-cloud-migration-with-the-6rs-approach.md

 * **Strategy:** Use HPE GreenLake for Private Cloud Enterprise's tools for an exhaustive application assessment to identify and safely retire unnecessary applications.
 * **Outcome:** Minimize costs and enhance overall efficiency by discontinuing the use of unneeded applications, freeing up resources for critical operations.

 **6. Retain**
 * **Goal:** Identify and maintain applications that are not suitable for cloud migration.
 * **Strategy:** Utilize HPE GreenLake for Private Cloud Enterprise's tools for an in-depth risk and performance assessment to identify applications best kept off-cloud.
-* O**utcome:** Ensure sustained application performance and security by making informed decisions on which applications to keep in their current environment.
+* **Outcome:** Ensure sustained application performance and security by making informed decisions on which applications to keep in their current environment.

 **Pilots/POC**